 The Health Risk Posed by Zoonotic diseases

 Historically, zoonotic diseases had a tremendous impact on the evolution of man, especially in the societies that domesticated and bred animals for food and clothing.
 Over the last seven decades, more than three hundred Zoonotic Diseases have been reported.
 They account for 75% of the Emerging Infectious Diseases (EIDs) among human beings.
 The dramatic increase in the population, mobility, associated environmental and social changes in the past few decades can be attributed to the recent increase in the spread of Zoonotic diseases worldwide.
-The mobility of the diseases has drastically increased due to globalization.
+The mobility of diseases has drastically increased due to globalization.

 - Zoonotic diseases such as bovine tuberculosis, bubonic plague, and glanders caused millions of deaths.
 They are still a major problem in developing countries.